Jordano (Peter) Santa Barbara Postcard Collection

 Immediate Source of Acquisition

-Donated by Peter Jordano
+Donated by Peter and Gerd Jordano

 Processing Information